 Ready to transform your health and wellness?
 We’ve put together 5 science-backed ways to feel better with medicinal mushrooms.

 1. Mushrooms Are a Great Natural Source of Vitamin D

 Hundreds of studies show that vitamin D plays an integral role in immune health, including reducing susceptibility to colds and flu and lowering the risk for cancer.
 When exposed to ultraviolet light, mushrooms make their own vitamin D, so they offer the perfect way to boost your intake of the vitamin.

-In a new study from The British Medical Journal, researchers discovered that 2,000 IU of vitamin D daily lowered the risk of autoimmune diseases (including rheumatoid arthritis, psoriasis, and autoimmune thyroid issues) by 22 percent.1
+In a study from The British Medical Journal, researchers discovered that 2,000 IU of vitamin D daily lowered the risk of autoimmune diseases (including rheumatoid arthritis, psoriasis, and autoimmune thyroid issues) by 22 percent.1

 It’s time to break the myth of ‘boosting’ your immune system.
-Boosting your immune function can be dangerous for several reasons.
+Boosting your immune system can be dangerous for several reasons.
 Overstimulating your immune system can create confusion within your body, leading to a host of conditions including autoimmune issues or worse, a cytokine storm, where inflammatory cytokines (proteins) flood your bloodstream and wreak havoc on your organs.

 That’s why it’s vital to focus on bringing your immune system into balance (and forget about super-charging it).
-Medicinal mushrooms contain a secret weapon for modulating the immune system — beta-glucans.
+Medicinal mushrooms hold a secret weapon for modulating the immune system — beta-glucans.
 Found in fungi’s cell walls, beta-glucans, or immunomodulators, have been shown in studies to have a harmonizing effect on the immune system.
 Research shows that beta-glucans from fungi help boost resistance to viral, bacterial, and even fungal infections, among other benefits.

 3. Mushrooms Provide Much-Needed Daily Immune Support